vecnatechnologies/backbone-torso/docs/apimd/API.md

 <a name="templateRenderer.supportsSelection"></a>

 ### templateRenderer.supportsSelection(el) ⇒ <code>boolean</code>
 <p>Determines if the element supports selection.
-As per spec, https://html.spec.whatwg.org/multipage/forms.html#do-not-apply<br>selection is only allowed for text, search, tel, url, password.
+As per spec, https://html.spec.whatwg.org/multipage/forms.html#do-not-apply<br>
+selection is only allowed for text, search, tel, url, password.
 Other input types will throw an exception in chrome</p>

 **Kind**: static method of [<code>templateRenderer</code>](#templateRenderer)
 **Returns**: <code>boolean</code> - <p>boolean indicating whether or not the selection is allowed for {Element} el</p>